odoo/odoo/doc/howtos/backend.rst

 installed) and the PDF version through http://localhost:8069/report/pdf/account.report_invoice/1.

-.. admonition:: Exercise 1 - Create a report for the Session model
+.. exercise:: Create a report for the Session model
-   :class: exercise

    For each session, it should display session's name, its start and end, and list the session's attendees.